kdp1965/tt09-pettit-addsub-accum/docs/info.md

   5. The first addition just looked like a 'load' since Acc was zero from the reset.
 Add the value a second time (or supply a different value on ui_in[7:0]) and toggle the EXECUTE input again.
 The 7-Segment display should show the result of the addiiton.

-  6. Load register r0 from the Acc register.
+  6. Load register r0 from the A register.
 First enter the opcode (7'b1100_0000 from the opcode table) and then toggle the LOAD
       (ui_in[0]) input HIGH then LOW to load ui_in[7:] to the opcode register.
 Now toggle the EXECUTE (ui_in[1]) input HIGH then LOW.
-      Register r0 should now contain the value from Acc.
+      Register r0 should now contain the value from A.

   7. Test if register r0 was loaded.
 First clear the Acc register (load opcode 7'b0111_0000 and EXECUTE it).
 The 7-Seg should show "00.".
       Now load and execute the opcode to load register r0 to Acc (opcode 7'b0110_0000).
 The 7-Seg should show the result of the summation